flux-framework/rfc/spec_24.rst

 encoding
    (string) The encoding of this particular data event when different from the default encoding specified by the header event.

+repeat
+   (integer) Consecutive, identical data MAY be combined in one event for better space efficiency.
+If data is combined, ``repeat`` SHALL indicate the number of copies represented by the event.
+If ``repeat`` is not present, the number of copies is assumed to be 1.

 The context object SHOULD contain either a ``data`` or ``eof`` key, or both.